olubisifolarin/Vue-Docs-Starlight-/src/content/docs/scaling-up/tooling.md

 - [Jest](https://jestjs.io/) can be made to work with Vite via [vite-jest](https://github.com/haoqunjiang/vite-jest).
 However, this is only recommended if you have existing Jest-based test suites that you need to migrate over to a Vite-based setup, as Vitest provides similar functionalities with a much more efficient integration.

 ### Linting​
-The Vue team maintains eslint-plugin-vue, an ESLint plugin that supports SFC-specific linting rules.
+The Vue team maintains eslint-plugin-vue, an [ESLint](https://eslint.org/) plugin that supports SFC-specific linting rules.

 Users previously using Vue CLI may be used to having linters configured via webpack loaders.
 However when using a Vite-based build setup, our general recommendation is:

-npm install -D eslint eslint-plugin-vue, then follow eslint-plugin-vue's configuration guide.
+1 `npm install -D eslint [eslint-plugin-vue]`(https://github.com/vuejs/eslint-plugin-vue), then follow `eslint-plugin-vue's` [configuration guide](https://eslint.vuejs.org/user-guide/#usage).

-Setup ESLint IDE extensions, for example ESLint for VS Code, so you get linter feedback right in your editor during development.
+2 Setup ESLint IDE extensions, for example [ESLint for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), so you get linter feedback right in your editor during development.
 This also avoids unnecessary linting cost when starting the dev server.

-Run ESLint as part of the production build command, so you get full linter feedback before shipping to production.
+3 Run ESLint as part of the production build command, so you get full linter feedback before shipping to production.

-(Optional) Setup tools like lint-staged to automatically lint modified files on git commit.
+4 (Optional) Setup tools like [lint-staged](https://github.com/lint-staged/lint-staged) to automatically lint modified files on git commit.

+### Formatting​
+- The Vue - Official VS Code extension provides formatting for Vue SFCs out of the box.

+- Alternatively, Prettier provides built-in Vue SFC formatting support.